zahraMajed/ai-customer-targeting/README.md

 To ensure a fair comparison:
 - A shared preprocessing pipeline was used to prevent data leakage
 - Stratified K-Fold cross-validation preserved class distribution
-- Multiple evaluation metrics were considered (Precision, Recall, F1, ROC-AUC, PR-AUC)
+- Multiple evaluation metrics were considered (Accuracy, Precision, Recall, F1, ROC-AUC, PR-AUC), with emphasis on precision, recall, and F1-score due to class imbalance.

 ---